 Service Voting Action Officer

 Military spouses and eligible family members may be covered under the same law that protects military members' absentee voting rights.
-This means if a military spouse or family members lives outside the legal voting jurisdiction he/she can vote absentee in all Federal elections.
-Whether changing States or moving to another country, FVAP.gov provides resources for you to send your vote home.
+This means if a military spouse or family member lives outside their voting jurisdiction, they can vote absentee in all federal elections.
+Whether changing states or moving to another country, we provide resources to help you send your vote home.